nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2023f/project.md

 #### 🔩 Source Code, Process & Deployment Requirements

 1. Code for the application should be well-organized, using components and folders to keep related code together.
-2. The application should make use of Github for version control.
+2. The application should make use of GitHub for version control.
 Commits should be small, be well-described in their commit messages, and contain a single change to the application.
 3. All code for the application should be well-tested.
 (This means that for each function you write, you should write at least one, and possibly several, tests.)
-Automated tests should run on every commit and pull request to the repo (see Travis CI in the Tools section above).
+Automated tests should run on every commit and pull request to the repo (see GitHub Actions in the Tools section above).
 4. The application should be well-documented (see JSdoc in the Tools section above).
 5. The application should be deployed to the Internet (see Heroku in the Tools section above), and should be live (that is, publicly viewable via the Internet in a browser).